Today I’m going to go through many cheap options for Sony full-frame cameras.

 Let’s talk about an autofocus system.

-It’s not the fastest focusing lens ever, but it seems always to hit when you need to.
+It’s not the fastest-focusing lens ever, but it always seems to hit when you need to.

 I’ve been able to use this lens in quite a few different situations, and it’s never once disappointed me or let me down.

 And right off the bat, I will tell you that it does suffer from some vignetting, especially wide opens pretty heavily.

 It’s pretty darn sharp, and if we stopped down to F 4, It would improve slightly.